FutureBeacon.com

 James Adrian

 The board of directors is responsible for running the company.
-All authorizations of tasks within the company are either made by the board itself or are delegated by the board to employees of the company.
-The actions of the board are governed by the bylaws of the company and the laws of the land.
-Once the bylaws are adopted by the initial workers (the Board included), the bylaws may be change only by following the rules set forth in the existing bylaws.
+All authority and responsibility within the company is either exercised by the board of directors or is delegated by the board to other employees of the company.
+The actions of the board are governed by the bylaws of the company and by the laws of the state in which the company is incorporated.
+Once the initial bylaws are adopted, the bylaws may be change only by following the rules set forth in the original bylaws.
 Board members may not vote to elect themselves or other board members.
+The writers of the business plan will be on the initial board of directors.

 All stockholders have the right to sell their shares; to propose policies; to receive dividends if they are declared by the board; to purchase new shares issued by the company; and they have the right to assets that remain after a liquidation.